Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttime_5_g1.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 Mr Smith is planning to catch the $10:47 \ \text{am}$ plane flight from Heathrow to Edinburgh and has been told to check in at the airport one and a half hours before the flight.
 It will take him one hour and twenty minutes to get from his home in Cambridge to Heathrow.
-The flight takes 55mins from Heathrow to Edinburgh.
+The flight takes $55 \ \text{min}$ from Heathrow to Edinburgh.

 </div>
 <div class='workings'>